Annual expenditure per student

-Date Updated: March 2012
+Date Updated: December 2015.

 Government expenditure per student is of particular importance when the socio-economic status of the student's family or the socio-economic mix of the school community is low.
 Greater per-student resource is required to overcome barriers to learning associated with access to reference material and resources, information and communication technologies (ICT), and other opportunities linked to cultural capital and educational achievement.

 Effective schools require the right combination of trained and talented personnel, adequate facilities, state-of-the-art equipment and motivated students ready to learn.
 The demand for high-quality education, which can translate into higher costs per student, must be balanced against placing undue burden on taxpayers.